Guidance for visiting care homes

 Key information summary

-- there are no longer public health recommendations around limiting the number of visitors or visiting households that each resident should have
+- there are currently no public health recommendations around limiting the number of visitors or visiting households that each resident should have

 - care homes are responsible for managing visiting safely with respect to COVID-19.
 Some care homes may choose to maintain internal policies that allow them to do this safely and equitably in accordance with this guidance

-- visitors who are identified as a direct contact of a positive COVID-19 case should avoid visiting care homes for 10 days once identified as a direct contact, even if they receive a negative PCR test result.
-Direct contacts who are symptomatic should isolate at home and seek a PCR test.
-Any exception for compassionate or essential visits should be agreed with the care home prior to visiting on a case by case basis, and a decision record held.
-Wherever possible exceptions should not be made for visitors who are symptomatic and PCR positive
+- visitors who are informed they are as a close contact of a positive COVID-19 case should avoid visiting care homes for 10 days once identified as a close contact, and start daily LFT.
+If LFT negative, they should continue to do LFT on a daily basis for 10 days.
+Any exception for compassionate or essential visits should be agreed with the care home prior to visiting on a case-by-case basis, and a decision record held.
+Wherever possible exceptions should not be made for visitors who are symptomatic, LFT or PCR positive